ygaman15/Novelty/README.md

 ## Technologies Used

 - **Frontend:**
-  - React.js
-  - Recoil for State Management
+  - React.js:For building the interactive user interface.
-  - Tailwind CSS
+  - Tailwind CSS:For responsive and utility-first CSS styling.
-  - Shadcn UI library
+  - Shadcn UI library:For building clean and modern UI components.
-  - React Hook Form
+  - React Hook Form:For managing form data efficiently.
-  - Tanstack Tables
-  - Lucide-React for icons

 - **Backend:**
-  - Node.js
-  - Express.js
-  - MongoDB
+  - Node.js & Express.js:For building a RESTful API and handling HTTP requests.
-  - Mongoose for MongoDB object modeling
+  - MongoDB & Mongoose:For database management and object modeling.
-  - Multer for handling `multipart/form-data`
-  - CORS for Cross-Origin Resource Sharing
-  - JWT for token-based authentication
-  - Bcrypt for secure password storage
+  - CORS: For handling cross-origin requests between the frontend and backend
+  - Bcrypt:For hashing passwords and ensuring secure storage.

 - **Other Dependencies:**
-  - Axios
-  - Zod for schema validation
-  - React Router DOM for routing
+  - Axios:For making HTTP requests from the frontend to the backend.
-  - Cloudinary for image uploads (optional)
+  - Cloudinary:For optional image uploads (e.g., book cover images).

 ## Installation Guide